Edwin Mullins

-Edwin Mullins (born 1933) is a British art critic, novelist, and television presenter.
-Among his books is a monograph on Georges Braque.
+Edwin Brandt Mullins (14 September 1933 – 22 January 2024) was a British art critic, novelist, and television presenter.
+Among his books are a monograph on Georges Braque, ‘Swimming with Dali’ and ‘Van Gogh: The Asylum Year’.
 His television series include A Love Affair with Nature (Channel 4, 1985) and 100 Great Paintings.

+Mullins lived in London with his wife, Anne.
+He had three children: Fran, Jason, and Selina; and five grandchildren: Ellie, Felix, Tegan, Zoë, and Freddie.
+Edwin Mullins died on 22 January 2024, at the age of 90.